jspirkosn/Public-Service-Template/README.md

 	4. In the dialog box select "Apply Remote Changes" again
 	5. This brings the most recent code into your instance
 - **Setup Video:**
+	<a href="https://www.youtube.com/watch?v=aX22pNK14rY" title="Public Services Template - Update the Public Services Template on Your Instance">Update the Public Services Template on Your Instance</a>

 - **Contributors:**
 	- john.spirko@servicenow.com
 </details>